 God proved my judgment wrong as Jerome moved to work near his family and minister to them, as well as to have more time to go on short-term missions trips to Cambodia and Vietnam with teams from Victory Muntinlupa.

 At the beginning of this year, Jerome was re-assigned to Malaysia by his company.
 Now, he is actively helping the church plant of Every Nation Cyberjaya.
 Two weeks ago, he went home to celebrate his parents’ water baptism and Victory Weekend at VCF Muntinlupa.

-Jerome was reached in the campus and is fully supportive of campus ministry.
+Jerome was reached in the campus and is a partner of our campus ministry.

 Sometimes, when we look at the students in the campus, in our short-sightedness, we cannot imagine God’s destiny and purpose for them.
 But we continue to lead them to Christ because discipleship will determine if they will simply be good men and women who profess to follow God but are afraid to change the status quo in their respective fields or if they will become disciples of Christ who are so captured by His heart that they become movers and shakers in this nation and beyond.